-What I want to focus on today is one of the basic first steps to getting out of debt, which is learning to make a plan for your monthly spending (yes, a budget).
-Since I’m always preaching that you should be debt free, it only makes sense that I should write an article on the basics of how to get started doing that.
+This post focuses on one of the basic first steps to getting out of debt, which is learning to make a plan for your monthly spending (yes, a budget).
+Since I’m always preaching that you should be debt free, it only makes sense that I should write an article on the basics of how to get started budgeting.

 So let’s get started…

-The very first thing I recommend when you want to start getting out of debt is to get control of your cashflow.
+The first thing I recommend to start getting out of debt is to get control of your cashflow.

 How do you do that?
 You put together a plan for spending your money before you spend it.
-A monthly spending plan, also known as a “budget”, is an extremely effective tool that will save you tons of money over time and, when you do it right, it will keep you from spending more than you make every month.
+A monthly spending plan, (also known as a budget ), is an extremely effective tool.
+It will save you tons of money over time and keeps you from spending more than you make every month.

 But a spending plan is only effective if you do it consistently.
-If you try it once and don’t do it again the next month, and the next, and the next, and so on, it’s not going to do you any good whatsoever.
+If you try it once and don’t do it again the next month, it won’t do you any good whatsoever.
+Budgeting takes practice!

 “The plan of the diligent leads surely to plenty, but those of everyone who is hasty, surely to poverty” Proverbs 21:5

 So how do you get started?
-Well, I believe the quickest and simplest way to get started becoming familiar with what you’re spending is to start writing down every single expense you have for the next 30 days.
+Well, I believe the quickest and simplest way to become familiar with your spending is to write down every single expense you have for the next 30 days.